MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/pci/enabling-dma-remapping-for-device-drivers.md

     * Under driver verifier (for testing purposes), the value of the INF directive for opting in external devices is promoted to 1.
 4. Use the latest Windows 10 build with VT-d/AMD-Vi enabled to test driver functionality on Intel x64 and AMD64 systems.

+> [!NOTE]
-_Note: DMA Remapping is not supported for graphics device drivers._
+> DMA Remapping is not supported for graphics device drivers.

 ## Validating that DMA Remapping is enabled for a specific device driver instance